A successful colonoscopy starts with a complete colonoscopy prep

 Colonoscopy is the best available test for detecting and preventing colon cancer, but a successful colonoscopy requires a complete colonoscopy prep.
 Chances are you've heard that preparing for a colonoscopy is no picnic.
 It's true.
 The colonoscopy prep process may not be the most glamorous activity, but it is crucial to this potentially lifesaving procedure.
 That's because an effective colonoscopy prep allows your doctor to examine the entire lining of your colon for abnormal growths, which may grow into cancer if they are not detected and removed.

-MoviPrep is a low-volume colonoscopy prep that is proven to provide a clear view of the entire colon, allowing your doctor to detect abnormal growths.1 That's one reason why MoviPrep is the #1-prescribed branded colonoscopy prep in the United States.2
+MoviPrep is a low-volume colonoscopy prep that is proven to provide a clear view of the entire colon, allowing your doctor to detect abnormal growths.
+That's one reason why MoviPrep has been prescribed nearly 8 million times in the United States since 2006.

 Your helpful guide for the colonoscopy prep process